open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/connectors/database/salesforce/index.md

 - **Salesforce Domain**: When connecting to Salesforce, you can specify the domain to use for accessing the platform.
 The common domains include `login` and `test`, and you can also utilize Salesforce My Domain.
 By default, the domain `login` is used for accessing Salesforce.

+**SSL Configuration**

+In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under sslConfig which is placed in the source.

 {% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}

 {% /extraContent %}